 A shot needs to be purposeful and employ good technique.
 Just tossing the ball at the cage is not usually going to score a goal.
 Scoring lacrosse goals requires at least one of two components; velocity or placement (and most often a combination of both) and these require technique.

 A common mistake many players make is shooting with their hands out in front of their body limiting the muscle groups that can propel the ball resulting in a weak shot.
-We call this the “T-Rex shot” and, from about 34 feet out, it is not difficult for a goal keeper to see and stop.
+We jokingly call this the “T-Rex shot” and, from the 8 meter (about 34 feet out), it is not difficult for a goal keeper to see and stop.
 Sometimes, a shooter can run in a few steps for a closer shot if no defenders are adjacent making velocity less important.
 However, often times, under the pressure of the crashing defenders the shot is disrupted, blocked, or poorly placed.

 Good technique using a power shot includes hands back (with the rear hand slightly behind the shoulder and elbows off the ribs) and legs crouched in an athletic position.
 After the whistle the shooter should advance to the goal “loading up” the legs and hands to shoot as hard as possible to a location she selected during the planning step.
 If a shooter has an opportunity to run in and place a shot from a closer distance, she needs to adjust her grip with hands closer together for maximum stick control and get in a good athletic position to launch forward quickly on the whistle and out run the crashing defenders.
-She should finish with a quick release and / or stick fake that is difficult for the goal keeper to adjust to at such close range.
+She should finish with a quick release and / or stick fake to “move the goalie”.

 As simple as it sounds, players often fail to maximize the advantage of the “free shot” by failing to utilize these basic steps and techniques.
 This three-step process is an effective approach that a player can practice at home or with her team to make the most of her chances at 8 meter free position shots.